kaxxa123/amareleo/amareleo-chain/README.md

 * A process manager that launches multiple snarkOS instances and cleans up the ledger storage on exit.

-* Relieves developers from the details or running multiple snarkOS instances to have a functioning test environment.
+* Relieves developers from the details of running multiple snarkOS instances to have a functioning test environment.

 <BR />